-Be blinded by science at your child’s next birthday party!
-And if your child loves science experiments then get out your periodic party table and start planning to mix up some fun!
-In addition to science party invitation, decoration, food and favor ideas, we’ve compiled popular science experiments children of all ages will enjoy.
+Celebrate your child’s love of science at their next birthday party!
+If your little one loves forming hypotheses, doing experiments, and then following up with astute analyses, then it’s time to get out your periodic party table and start planning to mix up some fun!
+In addition to science party invitation, decoration, food and favor ideas, we’ve compiled a list of popular science experiments children of all ages will enjoy.

 Shop all our Birthday Party Supplies